top of page

 Rio Medina Plant

-CA built the Rio Medina Plant in 2017 and started running the operation for product and loadout in January 2018.
-This operation services the west and north side of San Antonio because of growth opportunities moving west of San Antonio with residential homes and businesses.
+Capitol Aggregates built the Rio Medina Plant in 2017 and began operations for production and loadout in January 2018.
+This facility serves the west and north sides of San Antonio, supporting growth in new residential and business developments expanding westward.

 New Finish Mill